ChilliCream/graphql-platform/website/src/docs/hotchocolate/v12/api-reference/apollo-federation.md

 }
 ```

 > **Note**: The `_entities` field is an internal implementation detail of Apollo Federation that is necessary for the supergraph to properly resolve entities.
-API consumers **should not** use the `_entities` field directly, nor should they issue requests to a subgraph directly.
-We're highlighting how to use the `_entities` field so that you can validate and test your subgraph at runtime or using tools like [`Microsoft.AspNetCore.Mvc.Testing`](https://learn.microsoft.com/aspnet/core/test/integration-tests).
+API consumers **should not** use the `_entities` field directly nor should they send requests to a subgraph directly.
+We're only highlighting how to use the `_entities` field so that you can validate and test your subgraph and its entity reference resolvers at runtime or using tools like [`Microsoft.AspNetCore.Mvc.Testing`](https://learn.microsoft.com/aspnet/core/test/integration-tests).

 # Extending an entity type